zhhangBian/LLaDA/README.md

 In addition, please refer to our paper and [GUIDELINES.md](GUIDELINES.md) for more details about the inference methods.

 ## Gradio demo
+Thank you very much to [apolinário](https://github.com/apolinario) for helping us create this amazing demo!

 First, install [Gradio](https://www.gradio.app) `pip install gradio`, and then you can directly run `python app.py`

 <div style="display: flex; justify-content: center; flex-wrap: wrap;">